plasmidnetwork/Dopalearn.com/README.md

   - Including the above
   - Interactive learning
   - Progress tracking and scoring
-  - Restart/Resume functionality (iOS onlh)
+  - Restart/Resume functionality (iOS version only)

 📚 The Library
 ---------------------------